HKC17/HKC17/README.md

     and AWS services.** - 💬 Ask me about **Anything related to web development, software engineering, or project management.** - 📫 How to reach me **harshkc17@gmail.com** ### Glad to see you here!
-I’m a full-stack developer.recently completed my Post Graduation Diploma in Advance Computing , where I developed a solid understanding of Java programming and web development principles.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
+I’m a full-stack developer. recently completed my Post Graduation Diploma in Advance Computing, where I developed a solid understanding of Java programming and web development principles.
+Being a full-stack allows me to not only develop client-facing apps and websites but also develop them with cutting-edge backend support.
 I specialize in building robust backends that do all the heavy lifting for your app or website.
-I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.
+I love designing systems that are light yet powerful, distributed yet synchronized, and beautiful yet effective.
+I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimization and also promising technologies like Blockchain and PWAs.

     <br />